Mon and Tues: Mrs Allen

 At present, Parent Helpers will not be able to come into school.
 However, when this changes we will let you know, as in the past ….

 Parent Helpers Welcome!
 We welcome parents into school, to help our children to improve their reading skills.
 If you are able to spare a morning or an afternoon, on a regular basis, please let your child’s teacher know.
 We are very appreciative of your additional support, and it makes a huge difference to the children’s learning.
 We would love you to come and join us!
 Tea and coffee provided too!

 We love to share your child’s learning with you on Tapestry..
 We also like to see any learning you do at home.
 This app is able to be purchased through the app store and can be used on most smartphones and tablet devices.
 You can also access Tapestry through your web brower on the computer.
 Please do not share photos from Tapestry on social media.
 If you have any questions about Tapestry please come and speak to Mrs Bennett, Mrs Allen or Miss Smith

 On Monday 28th September your child will be bringing home their first reading challenge slip.
 Keep an eye on Tapestry for a tutorial on how to join in with this whole school approach to reading.

 Don’t forget to read for 5 minutes, 5 times a week!
 Your reading Challenge Slip must be returned on MONDAY MORNING so the ‘scores on the doors’ can be collated by class teachers during registration and sent to the school office.
 A KS1 class has never topped the leader board!
 We need 75% of our classes to read to meet Mrs Ashford’s challenge.
 Class Prizes available too.
 Come on EYFS let’s keep reading!

-In the Spring term we will continue to build on our number knowledge and introduce numbers 11-20.
+In the Autumn term we will develop our number knowledge and introduce numbers 1-20.
 Children need to be able to …

 - Say which number is 1 more or one less than a given number (1-20).